 Negative prices in the CAISO market can significantly impact the cost and overall value of renewable generating assets, particularly if such supply agreements apply market-based settlement mechanisms to determine charges assessed to the buyer.
 Thus, it is important that SDCP consider the siting of prospective renewable generating resources to avoid taking on unforeseen costs or lower than expected delivered energy quantities, which may result from economic curtailments.
 For this reason, SDCP has endeavored to quantify the potential occurrence of negative pricing events within certain areas of the state that are known to include significant levels of renewable generating capacity.
-While SDCP is not yet directly exposed to such risks (by virtue of its current RPS contract portfolio), it is expected to experience exposure to negative price risk as its RPS contract portfolio evolves with time.
 To improve its understanding of such risks, SDCP has assembled a historic negative pricing analysis with the average results of such analysis being used as SDCP's ten-year negative price forecast.
-SDCP notes that moderately negative prices - between zero and 15/MWh - are not expected to trigger meaningful economic curtailments, as the cost of procuring replacement RPS supply under index-plus pricing arrangements would likely be equivalent in cost; in such instances, there would be little sense for SDCP to curtail renewable energy deliveries.
+SDCP notes that moderately negative prices - between zero and \$15/MWh - are not expected to trigger meaningful economic curtailments, as the cost of procuring replacement RPS supply under index-plus pricing arrangements would likely be equivalent in cost; in such instances, there would be little sense for SDCP to curtail renewable energy deliveries.